 In support of his agnosticism Ruse quotes J. B. S. Haldane, “My own suspicion is that the Universe is not only queerer than we suppose, but queerer than we can suppose.”
 And Ruse concludes with some advice, “There may be something more.
 There may not.
 Don’t spend your life agonizing about this or letting people manipulate you with false promises.
 Think for yourself … Life here and now can be fun and rewarding, deeply meaningful.”
 (170)

-Let me express my sincere appreciation to Professor Ruse for this carefully and conscientiously crafted and deeply personal work.
-I reply to Ruse here.
+Let me express my sincere appreciation to Professor Ruse for this carefully and conscientiously crafted as well as deeply personal work.
+I enjoyed the book immensely.